Azure/terraform-azurerm-avm-ptn-aiml-ai-foundry/examples/basic/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Basic example

-This deploys the module in its simplest form.
+This deploys the module in its most basic form.

 ```hcl
 terraform {